spear-sim/spear/.github/ISSUE_TEMPLATE/unexpected_behavior.md

 ---
-name: I am experiencing unexpected behavior.
+name: Are you experiencing unexpected behavior?
-about: Use this template as a starting point for submitting SPEAR issues that describe some kind of unexpected behavior.
+about: Use this template as a starting point for submitting issues that describe some kind of unexpected behavior.
 title: ''
 labels: ''
 assignees: ''